-Dashlane is a password manager that encrypts data using a military-level AES-265 system to secure your log-in credentials for all the websites you’ve ever been on.
+Dashlane is password manager that encrypts data with a military-level AES-265 security system.
+This will protect your log-in credentials to all websites you have visited.
 It has a slew of standard password organization and security features that you may usually expect from, say, 1Password, from password storage to strong generator tools.
-The Wi-Fi VPN capabilities are what sets Dashlane apart from the rest.
+What sets Dashlane above the rest, though, is its inclusion of Wi-Fi VPN capabilities.

 Dashlane offers plans geared toward both home and business use.
-As some password managers like 1Password don’t offer a free plan, Dashlane is equipped to provide it to those who may not want to pay a lot.
+Dashlane offers a free plan as many password managers, such as 1Password, don’t offer it.
+However, Dashlane can provide it for those who aren’t willing to spend a lot.
 The free package allows you to make use of the most important features and save up to 50 passwords.
 Additionally, Dashlane offers priced plans ranging from $4.99/month with Premium to $8/month with the Business plan.
-Lastpass Vs 1Password
+Last Pass Vs 1Password

 The password generators can be customized from a set of criteria to create stronger passwords.
 Dashlane and 1Password also offer intuitive reporting dashboards, allowing administrators to access company data, add in new employees, and manage them in groups.

-Some of the top password managers may not offer this, but Dashlane does: Its VPN tool is designed to give added protection to your passwords and other crucial data, especially whenever you’re on the go.
+While some password managers don’t offer this feature, Dashlane does.
+Its VPN tool protects your passwords and other important data while you are on the move.
 Dashlane is best known for its simple user interface.
 It looks much more intuitive and organized than other platforms.

-The differences between Dashlane & 1Password in terms of compatibility are even more apparent.
+In terms of device compatibility, the differences between Dashlane and 1Password are more glaring.
 The latter offers dedicated mobile and PC apps, while the 1Password web extension has a mobile app.
 However, Dashlane has recently switched its attention to a browser-first experience instead of the PC software.
 However, the mobile app is unaffected.

 The bottom line

-The best thing about the iCloud Keychain is its simplicity.
-You can set it up from any registered Apple device and then access it from there.
+One of the iCloud Keychain’s biggest benefits is that it’s extremely easy to set up and access from any of your registered Apple devices.
 Another one of those is the fact that it’s already integrated free of charge – no need for installations and subscriptions!
-Keychain may not have the same level of features as 1Password and the rest, but if you want a generous amount of convenience and ease of use, you may opt to choose this as your password manager instead.
+Although Keychain might not offer the same features as 1Password or the rest, it can provide a lot of convenience and ease-of-use.

 NordPass vs. 1Password

-Created by the same team who brought you NordVPN, NordPass is a password manager app that, like all the rest, gives you the ability to navigate through the essentials of password and data storage organization.
+NordPass was created by the same team that brought you NordVPN.
+It is a password manager application that allows you to navigate the basics of data storage and password management.
 It boasts of giving its users a very intuitive experience, making the process of storage management as simple as possible.
-NordVPN has been widely acclaimed for its military-grade VPN and security features, so it makes sense for NordPass to live up to its standard.
+NordVPN is widely known for its military-grade VPN security features and has received a lot of praise.

-NordPass offers three plans, with one of them available for free.
-Its Free plan lets you utilize all of its core features, plus a 30-day trial period for the Premium plan.
+NordPass offers three plans with one being free.
+The Premium plan offers a 30-day trial and all the core features.
 The Premium plan is only $1.99 per monthly, and you can sync with multiple devices.
-The Family plan costs $4.99 per month.
-Lastpass Vs 1Password
+The Family plan, meanwhile, costs you $4.99/month.
+Last Pass Vs 1Password

 NordPass and 1Password share a similar user interface, which is easy to use.
 Both have similar password management features such as the use of the vault system, which allows you store passwords, log in credentials, government-mandated papers, and other personal information.